SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

 1. Too many images that were potentially too large.
 I reduced them using paint 3D and [TinyPNG](https://tinypng.com/).
-2. I added - ?display="swap" to the Fontawesome CDN which preloads the font Sadly this did not bring the performance up quite high enough for it to turn green
+2. I added - ?display="swap" to the Fontawesome CDN which preloads the font Sadly, this did not bring the performance up quite high enough for it to turn green
 #### Help Page
 All the lights are green on the lighthouse dashboard - no need to change anything.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/lighthouse/before-changes/help-mobile.png)